 We’re looking for candidates who are comfortable with at least one of the computing resources provided or mediated by Berkeley Research Computing, including the Savio HPC cluster, AEoD virtual research desktop service, commercial cloud providers, and national compute infrastructure (XSEDE).
 Berkeley Research Computing will provide training across the range of compute resources available for researchers.In addition to doing consultations, Domain Consultants may work on projects including developing new documentation, and creating and holding trainings for researchers.
 Domain Consultants work in a dynamic mix of professional Research IT staff and undergraduate student assistants, and have opportunities to collaborate with and mentor undergraduate staff.

-To apply, please email a one-page cover letter and CV to firstname.lastname@example.org, or apply for the Research Computing Domain Consultant position on Handshake:
+To apply, please email a one-page cover letter and CV to firstname.lastname@example.org.

 - Help campus researchers leverage computing and data resources by meeting with faculty, students, and staff to understand aspects of their research that rely on, or could be aided by, current computational methodologies, and helping them gain access to compute resources.